Without oversight, scores of accused priests commit crimes

 Like Sinclair, the majority of people listed as credibly accused were never criminally prosecuted for the abuse alleged when they were part of the church.
 That lack of criminal history has revealed a sizable gray area that state licensing boards and background check services are not designed to handle as former priests seek new employment, apply to be foster parents and live in communities unaware of their presence and their pasts.

 It also has left dioceses struggling with how — or if — former employees should be tracked and monitored.
-Victims’ advocates have pushed for more oversight, but church officials say what’s being requested extends beyond what they legally can do.
+While victims’ advocates have pushed for more oversight, church officials say what’s being requested extends beyond what they legally can do.
 And civil authorities like police departments or prosecutors say their purview is limited to people convicted of crimes.

 That means the heavy lift of tracking former priests has fallen to citizen watchdogs and victims, whose complaints have fueled suspensions, removals and firings.
 But even then, loopholes in state laws allow many former clergy to keep their new jobs even when the history of allegations becomes public.